 - Peel and chop the onion and add to a pot with the olive oil and cumin and sauté until slightly softened.

 - Add the carrots and toss together.
-Then the lentils and toss together with the other vegetables.
-Finally, add in the vegetable stock and mix together.
+Then add the lentils and toss together with the other vegetables.
+Finally, add in the vegetable stock and mix everything together.